hiptest/hiptest-publisher/docs/nodes.md

 Same as [Actionword](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#actionword)s but for scenarios.
 The list name is 'scenarios'.

+Use `folder` to get the containing folder.

 ### [Folder](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#folder)

 Represent a folder in the scenario's hierarchical view in Hiptest.
 It has three children:
  - name: a string
+ - description: a string
  - subfolders: a list of [Folder](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#folder) nodes
  - scenarios: a list of [Scenario](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#scenario) nodes

-It is possible to access a folder's parent via the 'parent' attribute.
+It is possible to access a folder's parent via the `parent` attribute.
+Note that the `parent` of the root folder is the [TestPlan](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#testplan).
+Use `folder` to get the parent folder, or `nil` if the folder is the root folder.

+Use `root?` to know if the folder is the root folder.

 ### [TestPlan](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#testplan)